xorgxx/doctrine-encryptor-bundle/readme.md

     encryptor_storage: 'gaufrette:local' # name of filesystems in you config/gaufrette.yaml
     encryptor_cache: false # use true for ussing cache system. you will have to setup your application before
 ````

-To setup your cache system [symfony cache](https://symfony.com/doc/current/components/cache.html)
+We recommended setting up your cache system [symfony cache](https://symfony.com/doc/current/components/cache.html)

 ## More security getting key form external store
 🚨 We use  [KnpGaufrette](https://github.com/KnpLabs/KnpGaufretteBundle) .
 In this setup, all keys are stored externally and are not accessible from within your website.
 This means that even if
 someone gains access to your code, they won't be able to access the keys, providing an additional layer of security for
 your encryption system.
-In order you have to configure at liste one "adapter":
+In order, you have to configure at liste one "adapter":
 config/gaufrette.yaml
 ````
   knp_gaufrette: